jrabovsky/inf_tooling/README.md

 ## Description
-Slides for a presentation on Git and Github
+Slides for a presentation on infrastructure tools

 ## Prerequisites
 - Ruby 2.0.0 or greater (host machine)